b3vet/nest-movies/README.md

 - All Data Transfer Objects are named *Request or *Response to make it clear what they are used for.
 It is more understandable than using the DTO suffix in my opinion.
 - Pino is used as a logger because it is fast, async and json formatted already.
 So, why not?.
 - Tests were not added to all modules because of time constraints.
 However, test examples can be found in AuthModule and WatchModule.
 The rest of the modules' tests would be quite similar to these examples.
-If I had more time, I would add tests to all modules.
+If I could create more time, I would add tests to all modules.
-- Adding all the nice to haves (such as movie filtering, movie addition validations, bulk endpoints, etc.) would be cool, but again, time constraints..
-- Adding movie and session modification features would be cool, but again, time constraints..

 ## Deployment